letoram/arcan/src/a12/net/HACKING.md

 ### command - 8, rekey
 - [0...7] future-seqnr : uint64
-- [8..23] new key      : uint8[16]
+- [8..39] new (P)key   : uint8[32]

-This command indicate a sequence number in the future outside of the expected established drift range along with a safety factory.
+This command indicate a sequence number in the future outside of the expected established drift range along with a safety factor.
 When this sequence number has been seen, new message and cipher keys will be derived from the new key and used instead of the old one which is discarded and safely erased.
+The same packet with a new corresponding public key will be sent from the other side as well.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64